mahdi12167/libmini/libmini/qtviewer/README.txt

 !!
 Qt Installation (Unix/Mac)

 Type on the unix console in your Qt source directory:
- ./configure -opengl -nomake examples -nomake demos -nomake tests -opensource -confirm-license && make && sudo make install
+ ./configure -opengl -release -nomake examples -nomake demos -nomake tests -opensource -confirm-license && make && sudo make install

 After the build process has finished (go get yourself a cup of coffee), you will be asked to enter your root password for installation of Qt.